Restaurant in Rio de Janeiro, Brazil

 | Lilia | $$ | Italian, Brazilian | Not confirmed | Easy |

 Book Mäska if you're staying in or near Ipanema and want a Michelin-recognised dinner without the planning overhead or budget of the city's starred venues.
 It's also the right call if you're structuring a Rio dining itinerary across multiple nights and want a strong mid-range anchor alongside a higher-spend booking at Lasai or Oteque.
-The 4.7 Google rating at 640 reviews gives you genuine confidence that the experience is consistent, not just occasionally impressive.

 For other strong options in the neighbourhood range, Oseille, Marine Restô, Miam Miam, and Térèze all offer different formats and price points across Rio.
-See our full Rio de Janeiro restaurants guide for a complete view of the city's dining options, and pair your evening planning with our Rio bars guide and hotel recommendations if you're building a full trip.
+See our full Rio de Janeiro restaurants guide for a complete view of the city's dining options, pair your evening planning with our Rio bars guide and hotel recommendations if you're building a full trip.
 For broader Brazil context, Birosca S2 in Belo Horizonte, Orixás in Itacaré, Mina in Campos do Jordão, and State of Espírito Santo in Rio Bananal round out a serious food itinerary through the country.

 Internationally, for a sense of where modern cuisine at the Michelin Plate tier sits relative to European comparators, venues like Frantzén in Stockholm and Maison Lameloise in Chagny represent what the format looks like at star level.
 Mäska is operating below that tier, but within Rio's mid-range modern cuisine options, it's the most credentialled address at its price point.
 Explore Rio's winery options and experiences guide to build around your visit.